 § 51.065 WATER DISTRIBUTION PLATTING FEE.

-(a) The purpose of this subchapter is to impose a water distribution platting fee on property as it is platted or replatted after for the costs to expand the potable water distribution system.
+The purpose of this subchapter is to impose a water distribution platting fee on real property to recover the platted or replatted developed real property’s proportionate share of the costs to expand and sustain the potable water distribution system.

-(b) The potable water distribution system is defined as water mains and appurtenances necessary to construct a system of water mains 16 inches or greater in diameter in accordance with the city's water distribution system master plan and current design standards.
+The potable water distribution system is defined as water mains and appurtenances necessary to construct and sustain a system of water mains 16 inches or greater in diameter in accordance with the city’s water distribution system master plan and current design standards.

-(c) It is the intent of this subchapter to charge platted or replatted property no more than its proportionate share of the cost to expand the potable water distribution system.
+(a) It is the intent of this subchapter to charge platted or replatted real property its proportional share of the cost to expand and sustain the potable water distribution system necessitated by the development of the real property.

-(e) (1) The water distribution platting fee shall be paid prior to approval of any plat or replat.
+(d) (1) For platted or replatted real property located in Tier I or Tier II of the city’s comprehensive plan, the water distribution platting fee shall be paid prior to approval of any plat or replat.

 Per acre fee paid on and after January 1, 2017